prithvi429/NeuraMind.AI/README.md

 - **JavaScript**: For interactivity and smooth scrolling.
 - **Font Awesome**: For icons.
 - **Google Fonts**: For typography.
+- **Next.js**: For server-side rendering and custom document structure.

 ## How to Run